vishnya/so_text/README.md

 normally done in such an ad-hoc fashion.)
 Then the classification report will have more meaning.

- `Roc-auc` can be a good measure of the model performance because it does not take into account the choice of threshold, which as explained, cannot be determined without additional information; it is a way of understanding *how well a model is performing across all thresholds*.
+ `roc-auc` can be a good measure of the model performance because it does not take into account the choice of threshold, which as explained, cannot be determined without additional information.
+The  `roc-auc` is a way of understanding **how well a model is performing across all thresholds**.
 (The probabilistic interpretation of the roc auc is that it is probability the model will score a randomly chosen positive class higher than a randomly chosen negative class.
 So this metric is useful insofar as